 Some may find the day trip to Halong Bay rushed factoring the 3hr journey, so if you have more time, do opt for the 2D1N and 3D2N tours to Halong Bay instead.

 How to get there: For a self-guided tour, take a bus from Luong Yen bus station within Hanoi city to Bai Chay Tourist Wharf where the boats dock.
-Even though it’s cheapest to get to Halong Bay on a self-guided tour, we highly recommend booking a tour through Klook (~S$64/pax) or with a local agent through your hostel instead as that saves you the hassle of finding your own transportation and getting unfair deals at the pier.
+Alternatively, you can save the hassle of finding your own transport with pre-booked fully guided tours.

 Read also: 2-Week Vietnam Itinerary for the Adventurous